 We hold electronic handicraft workshops on an ongoing basis for elementary school students.
-The aim of these workshops is to spark the student's interest in science through experiencing the enjoyment
+The aim of these workshops is to spark the student's interest in science through experiencing the enjoyment of electrical work.

 Women's Softball Team Children's Coaching